vinodraut/laravel-iap-docs/docs/get-started/installation.md

 - `google_play_package_name`: The default Google play package name.
 - `appstore_password`: The default App Store password.
 - `eventListeners`: A List of Store events and event handlers.

+## Routing

+LIAP adds two `POST` endpoints ...

+## Event Listeners

+Your application should handle the different state of the subscription ...